Double Dragon on the Atari 7800? Time to rock!

-The current homebrew scene has expanded the 7800’s library considerably, but where the original run is concerned, there were only some 60+ titles released, and while many of them were/are pretty good, there were few that would have truly raised eyebrows in that late-80s/early-90s video gaming climate.
+The current homebrew scene has expanded the 7800’s library considerably, but where the original run is concerned, there were less than 60 titles released, and while many of them were/are pretty good, there were few that would have truly raised eyebrows in that late-80s/early-90s video gaming climate.

 Enter 1989’s Double Dragon.
 Simply put, this was the exact type of game the 7800 needed.
 A modern arcade port, and a hot one at that.
 The 1988 home version on the NES was a massive hit, and 1989 was also the year a (very loose) port of the sequel arrived for the ol’ toaster.
 Furthermore, the SMS version of Double Dragon was also an extremely popular title, one which some would say was even better than the NES’.

-So yes, in a library that initially only consisted of 60+ games, Double Dragon stood (stands) out big time.
+So yes, in a library that initially only consisted of 59 games (two of which weren’t even released in the United States), Double Dragon stood, and stands, out big time.
 They came close, but Commando, Rampage, Ikari Warriors and Xenophobe, while more current than most of the 7800’s offerings, and with some late-80s coin-op clout to boot, just didn’t share quite the same name recognition that Double Dragon had.
 Could any of them touch Double Dragon as far as popularity went?
 Thanks mainly to the wildly successful NES port, I’d say “no.” Indeed, this release marked the only time that 7800 owners could truly partake in the same then-modern gaming experience as NES owners could.
 Some of the same games showed up on both systems, but Double Dragon was one of the gaming properties of the late-1980s, in both the arcades and at home.
 For once, 7800 owners could bask in the same glow as NES (and SMS) owners!

 A cart with perhaps more fisticuffs than any other 7800 game!